ljpeach/SpecificDifficultyMazeGenerator/README.md

 Current issues:
-    Sets are not joined when using multiple starting coordinates Intersection ratios are not implemented
+    Intersection ratios are not implemented
     Solution path limited to top left and bottom right corners Neural Network not set up